Welcome to my website!

 At Imperial College London, I conducted various computing, laboratory and research projects collaboratively and solved challenging physics, math and statistical questions.
 My experience studying and working in the U.K., China and the U.S. has also provided me with a global perspective, a valuable skill in today’s highly-interconnected world.

-Outside my work, I like to cook, travel, and practice yoga.
+Outside my work, I like to cook, travel, hike, and practice yoga.

 Geometry of Graph Partitions via Optimal Transport.
 SIAM Journal on Scientific Computing.
 (With Tara Abrishami, Nestor Guillen, Parker Rule, Zachary Schutzman, Justin Solomon, and Thomas Weighill.)
 ArXiv: 1910.09618.